mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 |replicaSet.extAccess.ports[n].port|The port of the MongoDB horizon.
 It is either the NodePort port or the LoadBalancer port|
 |replicaSet.extAccess.ports[n].clusterIP|The clusterIP of the NodePort.
 Not required if `LoadBalancer` is the selected method|

+#### replicaSet.replicas

+The number of members in the replica set.
+Must be an integer.

 #### replicaSet.resources.limits.cpu

 The maximum number of CPUs that can be assigned to each pod specified as either an integer, float, or with the `m` suffix (for milliCPUS).